adityakuppa26/Name-Generator-Using-Language-Modelling/README.md

 gerraro

 The model uses an RNN with a basic RNN unit, implemented from scratch using python.
 The test dataset has been taken from a kaggle competition.

+The file nameGenerator_MBGD.py uses a mini-batch GD for training, while the nameGenerator_SGD.py uses stochastic GD.